killianobrien/mathematics-fundamentals/series-02.md

 $$
 \sum_{n=1}^\infty \left ( \frac{1}{2} \right )^n = \frac{1}{2} + \frac{1}{4} + \frac{1}{8} + \frac{1}{16} + \dots ,
 $$
-which is convergent.
+which is convergent, with sum 1.

 * The harmonic series
 $$
 \sum_{n=1}^\infty \frac{1}{n} = 1 + \frac{1}{2} + \frac{1}{3} + \frac{1}{4} + \dots ,
 $$
-which is divergent.
+which is divergent, as it increases without upper bound.

 We aim now to describe various results that can detect convergence/divergence for certain series.